coq/coq/doc/sphinx/language/gallina-specification-language.rst

   and Katakana characters, CJK ideographs, mathematical letter-like symbols and non-breaking space. :production:`unicode_id_part` non-exhaustively includes symbols for prime letters and subscripts.

-  Field identifiers, written :token:`field`, are identifiers prefixed by `.` (dot) with no blank between the dot and the identifier.
-They are used in the syntax of qualified identifiers.

 Numerals
   Numerals are sequences of digits with an optional fractional part